 This means less time you spend on research and fewer guessing games.
 Our referral service is free.

-There are no guarantees, but as a general rule, the more time spent on a program, the more it increases the chances of success.
-To be successful, a program must address the issues that are relevant to the individual’s problem.
 The quality of treatment is also important.
 It’s not only a question of time.
 Finally, the individual doing the program has a great deal to do with his own success.

 We have a few paid services.
 These are our Online Coaching sessions, and we also provide assessments.

 With Addiction Recovery Coaching, the person is tutored or guided with simple information to understand the barriers and obstacles to recovery.
 It is not a service for everyone.
-It is for people that have a mild addiction problem but haven’t quite lost total control over their dependency.
+It is for people who have a mild addiction problem but haven’t quite lost total control over their dependency.

-The outpatient centers allow the patient to live at home while in treatment.
-The inpatient treatment is residential, meaning that the individual is in a controlled environment.
-The disadvantage of outpatient treatment is that the addict is in the environment where they used and can be swayed more easily into drugs; also, the stimulus or triggers are there right in front of them.
-The first mentioned type of program asks that the individual be strong from the get-go, which is a “tour de force” for most individuals.
-In an inpatient drug treatment program, the individual has the added security that the outside stimulus will be kept at a minimum because of the controlled environment.
+Outpatient centers allow the patient to live at home while in treatment.
+Inpatient treatment is residential, meaning that the individual is in a controlled environment.
+The disadvantage of outpatient treatment is that the person is in the same environment where they consume and can be swayed more easily into drugs; also, the stimulus or triggers are right in front of them.

 A long-term residential drug treatment program is your best bet.
 Most people cannot recover from addiction in a matter of a few weeks.
 The person needs enough time to address the reason or reasons why they found solace in drugs.
 A program teaching skills to deal with certain issues in life is also highly recommended.